In branding, color is arguably the most powerful tool for gaining attention, shaping perception, influencing emotion, and driving purchases.

 What Is a Color Scheme?

-Typically, a brand color scheme includes a primary color, a few secondary colors, and neutral tones to balance the overall composition.
-Using a combination of primary and secondary colors can enhance the overall brand feel and visual appeal across various marketing materials.
+Usually, a brand color scheme comprises a primary color, a few secondary colors, and neutral tones.
+Primary and secondary combinations enhance the brand presence and visual appeal throughout various marketing materials.

 Understanding the Prime Color Chart